KiwiXR/pdf-keyword-seeker/README.md

 # pdf-keyword-seeker
-finding lines containing all keywords provided in a pdf file
+finding the lines containing all keywords desired in a certain pdf file